 Providing Regional Expertise for a Regional Disease

-The mission of the Regional Cancer Therapy Program at Froedtert & the Medical College of Wisconsin is to provide cutting edge, personalized, multidisciplinary cancer care for patients with advanced malignancies.
-Our actions embody our core values of compassion, integrity, respect and excellence
+The mission of the Regional Cancer Therapy Program is to provide cutting edge, personalized, multidisciplinary cancer care for patients with advanced malignancies.
+Our actions embody our core values of compassion, integrity, respect and excellence.

 Our group of national experts includes surgical oncologists, medical oncologists, radiation oncologists, interventional radiologists, perfusionists, pathologists, geneticists, oncology nurse practitioners and other specialists working together to provide each patient with individually tailored care.
 Our expertise in regional therapy includes many forms of cancer, such as: